sanbhat/effective_java_in_nutshell/README.md

 ### Always override hashCode() if you override equals()

+The default implementation of `hashCode()` returns the memory address of the object converted to integer.

 **You must override hashCode() inline with with equals(), if you have already overriden equals() method**.
 Following is the contract between the 2 methods as per the Java specifications

 1. The value returned by the `hashCode()` method should remainin consistent throughout the exeucution of an application, provided the field used within the equals / hashCode, have not changed.
 However, the value can change, when the method is invoked within another execution of the application.